VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 Messages can be sent directly to another [ListenerObject](/documentation/api/class-listener-object/) when the target is known, or they can be propagated through the [Stage](/documentation/api/class-stage/)’s children list.

-A special kind of message, called command, can be propagated to the [Components](/documentation/api/class-component/) attached to a [Entity](/documentation/api/class-entity/).
+A special kind of message, called command, can be propagated to the [Components](/documentation/api/class-component/) attached to an [Entity](/documentation/api/class-entity/).

 ## Separation of concerns